Shall0e/ShallowAC/README.md

 # Features
 - Anti-CBE - (CBE is a cheat to execute commands without operator.)
    * Removes **every** type of moving block from the player  .
-   * Deletes unknown entities
+   * Deletes unknown entities that could cause harm.

 - Anti-GM              (Prevents users from changing their gamemode.)
-   * Warns Admin when a user is changing gamemode .
+   * Warns a user changing their gamemode without authorization.

 - Anti-Grief
              (Prevents people from spawning items to cause griefing attacks.)

 - Anti-Fly            (Detects people flying when they shouldn't be.)
     * Auto-drags a user to ground when user is detected flying .

-- Warning systems     (Auto-Warn and manual warn.)
+- Warning systems     (Auto-Warn and manual warn.) {tag <playername> add warn}

 - Timer/soft-bans     (Ban someone for amounts of time, they will be banned, and then unbanned a while later.)
      * ___5 Minutes___
      * ___10 Minutes___